shyamalpunekar/team-tracker/README.md

 This is a program that allows a Startup Weekend organizer or hack-a-thon coordinator to track teams and their members.
 Management software with dashboard for a hypothetical Teams to allow to do the following:
 * VIEW all Teams and each Teams's member;
-* ADD a Team and add Teammember to particular Team;
+* ADD a Team and add Team member to particular Team;
 * UPDATE Team details and member details;
 * DELETE Team if no longer required and delete a member if they no longer required.